JEWISH GENEALOGICAL SOCIETY OF GREAT BRITAIN FREQUENTLY ASKED QUESTIONS (FAQS) (NOTE: Some may not apply due to current circumstances)

 * Regular gatherings to meet others interested in genealogy.

-* Access to our growing library (only Members of JGSGB may access the Library).
+* Access to our growing library (only Members of JGSGB may access the Library for free - non-members have to pay £5.00 for each visit).

 * Newsletter (published quarterly) giving news about the Society, forthcoming events, international genealogical affairs, computer activities, library notes, and members' letters and queries.